DeepSSM: Deep State-Space Model for 3D Human Motion Prediction

 \subsection{Deep State-Space Model}

-The architecture of DeepSSM is shown in Figure \ref{agvnet}, including state initialization, state transition, and loss.
-The state initialization aims to initialize the state of the system as the motion dynamic law of the input poses, and the state transition is to update the state of the system and generate future poses.
+The DeepSSM is parameterized by the new proposed encoder-decoder framework shown in Fig. \ref{agvnet}, including state initialization, state transition, and loss.
+The state initialization is parameterized by the encoder, initializing the system's state as the multi-order information of a sequence of observed poses.
+The decoder automatically learns the state transition to update the system's state and generate future poses.